gangelop/py3status-modules/README.md

 On left click, it opens [bitcoinity.org/markets](http://bitcoinity.org/markets)

 ## btcd-conncount.py
-Displays the total connection count for bitcoind
+Displays the total connection count for bitcoind.
 On click, switches between displaying total and displaying inbound and outbound connections.